scorpido74/azure-docs.nl-nl/articles/azure-relay/ip-firewall-virtual-networks.md

 > [!IMPORTANT]
-> Deze functie is momenteel beschikbaar als preview-product.
+> Deze functie is momenteel in preview.

 ## <a name="enable-ip-firewall-rules"></a>IP-firewall regels inschakelen